 Lastly, several manufacturer endorsement programs require that their installers continue to meet certain customer satisfaction scores or go through training in order to maintain their endorsement status.
 This can be an additional indicator of an installer’s reputation.

 Here are some of the more well-known manufacturer endorsement programs today:

 SunPower was one of the first companies to offer manufacturer endorsements.
 Uniquely, solar installers need a SunPower endorsement in order to sell and install any of their products.

 SunPower has four different tiers for its partners: Master dealers, Elite dealers, Authorized dealers, and Commercial dealers.
 Installation companies who are part of their highest tier (Master dealer) exclusively sell and install SunPower panels: you can identify these companies by their name, as Master Dealers’ names start with a “SunPower by”.

 SunPower is well-known for its extensive warranty offerings; the company and its endorsed installers provide bumper-to-bumper warranty coverage for 25 years, including covering any labor and shipping costs associated with replacing their solar panels.

-Panasonic’s endorsements are split into two different tiers: Authorized and Premium.
-A big advantage to working with a Panasonic endorsed installers is their TripleGuard extended warranty offering: when you install Panasonic solar panels with an Authorized or Premium installer, Panasonic provides their own labor warranty of 25 years and covers any necessary shipping costs for replacement parts during that time.
+Panasonic’s endorsements are split into three different tiers: Authorized, Premium, and Elite.
+A big advantage to working with a Panasonic endorsed installers is their TripleGuard extended warranty offering: when you install Panasonic solar panels with an endorsed installer, Panasonic provides their own labor warranty of 25 years and covers any necessary shipping costs for replacement parts during that time.
 This is an added bonus to any product and performance warranty already offered by both Panasonic and the solar installation company.